 Agency for Healthcare Research and Quality (AHRQ) Indicators

 The Deficit Reduction Act (DRA) of 2005 authorized the Secretary of Health and Human Services to expand the number and types of inpatient quality measures in the Hospital Inpatient Quality Reporting (IQR) Program.
-To improve the quality of our nation's hospitals and in response to the authority granted by the DRA, the Centers for Medicare & Medicaid Services (CMS) adopted Patient Safety and Inpatient Quality Indicators developed by the Agency for Healthcare Research and Quality (AHRQ) for the IQR Program.
+To improve the quality of our nation's hospitals and in response to the authority granted by the DRA, the Centers for Medicare & Medicaid Services (CMS) adopted Patient Safety Indicators developed by the Agency for Healthcare Research and Quality (AHRQ) for the IQR Program.

+The AHRQ Patient Safety Indicators (PSIs) reflect quality of care for adults inside hospitals and focus on potentially avoidable complications and iatrogenic events.
 The AHRQ measures were developed by a team of clinical and statistical experts from around the country, and most of the measures have also been endorsed by the National Quality Forum (NQF), a voluntary standard-setting, consensus-building organization representing providers, consumers, purchasers, and researchers.

 2013 Public Reporting on Hospital Compare